vladimirttt123/chiaposht/README.md

 ## Compression
 ### Abstract
 This branch was build to provide some level of compression to exists plots of any size.
-This achived by realligning data inside plot and/or removing some data from table 1.
+This achived by realligning data inside plot and/or removing some data from tables 1 and 2.

 ### Usage
 Get the branch from git